Season of Mist

 Season of Mist is an independent record label and record distributor with subsidiaries in France and the United States.
 The record label was founded in 1996 by Michael S. Berberian in Marseille, France.
 From the start releasing black metal, pagan metal, and death metal records, the label moved on to releasing albums of avant-garde metal, gothic metal and punk bands as well.
 The label has two offices, one in Marseille, France and one in Philadelphia, Pennsylvania.

-Music
+Season of Mist's name originates from The Sandman: Season of Mists, which in turn comes from the opening phrase of John Keats' "To Autumn".